Open-MBEE/EMS-Repo/README.md

 8. Install Postgres DB on your localhost and use the src/main/java/gov/nasa/jpl/view_repo/db/mms.sql to initialize the database (as follows):
+  - Create mmsuser using the postgres createuser.
+Set password to test123 (or whatever you want).
+    If you change the password, please change DbContracts.java to use the same.
-  - Open a postgres terminal (depends on your OS, but usually Postgres shows up with this shortcut)
+  - Open a postgres terminal (depends on your OS, but usually Postgres shows up with this shortcut) Grant privileges to mmsuser:

+          GRANT ALL PRIVILEGES ON DATABASE mms to mmsuser;
+          GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO new_user;

   - In the terminal, use the following to create and initialize the database

        	   \i <path to mms.sql>